johnnyhuy/afterpay-code-challenge/README.md

   - Short comings
   - Assumptions

+## Brownie points

+Here are my additional changes I may or may not get to do.
+The end goal of this setup is to host a simple web server, but I want to see what alternative ways I can approach this on top of the code challenge.

+- Add this into a CI/CD pipeline
+- PR based infrastructure deployments - [Atlantis](https://www.runatlantis.io/)
+- Enable HTTPS on the web server and add a redirect route on port 80
+- Provision this in a container environment like EKS - *because I fucken love Kubernetes*

 ## Assessment criteria

 Must have code stored in source.

-> This is a must have for me, I don't understand why people don't alway do this 😅
+> This is a must have for me, I don't understand why people don't always do this 😅

 Linux OS image chosen